 The first was a manufacturer patient assistance program for one of her medications.
 According to NeedyMeds, a nonprofit that tracks pharmaceutical assistance programs, hundreds of brand-name drug manufacturers operate income-based assistance programs that are frequently underutilized because patients don’t know they exist.
 Vivian’s household income, while above many government program thresholds, fell within the manufacturer’s eligibility range.
 Within three weeks, her cost for that medication dropped to $0 per month through the program.

 The second issue Chen flagged was Vivian’s student loans.
 Vivian had been on a standard 10-year repayment plan, paying $781 a month on her $71,000 balance — a balance accumulated across a master’s degree in business administration she completed in 2019.
 Chen connected her with a nonprofit student loan counselor who identified that Vivian had never enrolled in an income-driven repayment plan.
-Under the current SAVE plan framework described by Federal Student Aid
+Under the current SAVE plan framework described by Federal Student Aid, her projected payment could drop significantly based on her discretionary income calculation once Marcus’s school enrollment status was properly documented.

 Leave a Reply